How to Become a Notary in New York

 - Submit a sample version of an electronically notarized document to the Department of State using your digital signature and certificate.
 This must not be a document notarized for a client.

 Once your application to become an electronic notary public is approved, you will be issued a new registration number and expiration date.
-Your traditional license will be surrendered, and you will now hold an electronic license.
+Your traditional commission will be surrendered, and you will now hold an electronic commission.
 Your electronic notary commission will authorize you to provide both electronic remote online notarial services and traditional notarial services.

 How do I update my address on my New York notary commission?